KyleAMathews/vite-remix-electric-sql-starter/README.md

 To clean up the example code, run `npm run cleanup-example-code` and then make the following edits:
 - `src/main.tsx` to remove the example route components
-- `src/init-electric.ts` to update which tables are synced

 You're now ready to start adding tables and routes.